 The profession of Estate Surveying and Valuation means the art, science and practice of:

-- Determining the value of all description of property assets (Corporate and incorporated, movable and unmovable, real and personal) embracing land and buildings, plant and machinery, furniture and fittings/equipment and all other business assets.
+- Determining the value of all description of property assets (Corporate and incorporated, movable and unmovable, real and personal) embracing land and buildings, plant and machinery, furniture and fittings/equipment and all other intellectual property and business assets.

 - Acquiring, managing and developing estates including facilities and other business concerns with the management of property assets.